 I lead on a number of Professional Doctorate pathways at Cardiff Metropolitan University, in Engineering, Professional Practice (Art & Design) and Sustainable Built Environment.
-In 2020 (July), I have supervised ten research degrees to completion in diverse topics from food production, straw bale construction, reductions in road accidents, to evaluating retrofitted exterior wall insulation, and ecological new dwellings.
+In 2021 (July), I have supervised eleven research degrees to completion in diverse topics from food production, straw bale construction, reductions in road accidents, to evaluating retrofitted exterior wall insulation, and ecological new dwellings.

-In 2020, I am supervising 14 doctorates (four due for completion in 2020/21) of which five are PhDs and nine are Professional Doctorates in collaboration with a range of government and industry partners from Archineers, Cardiff Living, Coastal Housing Group, Constructive Thinking Studio, Melin Homes, SPECIFIC, Stride Treglown, Wates Residential (Wales) Woodknowledge Wales, and WSP Canada.
-I have been external and internal examiner for 15 and one doctorate at one University in Australia, several Polytechnics in France and six University’s in the UK.
+In 2021, I am supervising 18 doctorates (three due for completion in 2021) of which five are PhDs and thirteen are Professional Doctorates; and these projects are in collaboration with a range of government and industry partners from Archineers, Cardiff Living, Coastal Housing Group, Constructive Thinking Studio, Melin Homes, SPECIFIC, Stride Treglown, Wates Residential (Wales) Woodknowledge Wales, and WSP Canada.
+I have been external and internal examiner for 18 and one doctorate at University’s in Australia, France and in the UK.
 I have also Chaired one PhD Viva Voce.

 Bio – Funding Grants

-Since 2008 I have worked full time at Cardiff Metropolitan University.
-I have generated circa £3.1 Million of funding since 1997 at three Higher Education Institutions; from research council grants, EU and industry funding, InnovateUK, Knowledge Transfer Partnerships, and consultancy.
+I have generated circa £3.2 Million of funding since 1997 at three Higher Education Institutions; from research council grants, EU and industry funding, InnovateUK, Knowledge Transfer Partnerships, and consultancy.

 Bio – Publications